ska-sa/katgpucbf/doc/introduction.rst

 use of this architecture for their correlators.

 MeerKAT and MeerKAT Extension's correlators were developed with the influence of `CASPER`_.
-An important design decision in order to make the correlators as cost-effective as possible is to use commercially-available products as often as possible, most notably the use of Ethernet as the interconnect between individual signal-processing nodes.
-This allows the developers of the instrument to focus on the business of radio astronomy correlators, without having to design costly backplanes to make the correlator work.
+Costs are minimised by using commercially-available products wherever possible.
+In particular, Ethernet is used to connect signal-processing nodes.
+This eliminates the need to design costly custom backplanes.

 .. _CASPER: https://casper.berkeley.edu/